 There are several programs available to active duty military personnel and military veterans to assist them in obtaining a commercial driver’s license (CDL).
 Some of these programs were established under the Fixing America’s Surface Transportation Act (FAST Act) (P.L.
 114-94), while others have been created by the rule making authority of the Federal Motor Carrier Safety Administration (FMCSA).
-Some of the active duty military personnel and military veterans CDL license assistance programs are as follows:
+Some of the CDL license for military and veterans assistance programs are as follows:

 Skills Test Waiver